Sombra

 • Token registry cache — a copy of the on-chain registered SPL token list.

-• Settings — your prover mode, network selection, and other UI preferences.
+• Settings — your prover mode, network selection, your analytics and crash-reporting preference, and other UI preferences.

 4. Network requests the Wallet makes